jundalisay/superb/content/en/maharlika/laws/epira-irr/part-4/rule-22.md

+---
+heading: "Rule 22"
-RULE 22.
-NATIONAL TRANSMISSION CORPORATION (TRANSCO)
+title: "NATIONAL TRANSMISSION CORPORATION (TRANSCO)"
+description: "EPIRA Republic Act 9136"
+image: "/photos/physics/light.jpg"
+date: 2021-09-30
+---

 Section 1.
-Creation of TRANSCO.
+Creation of TRANSCO

 Pursuant to Section 8 of the Act, TRANSCO, which shall be wholly owned by PSALM, has been created to assume the transmission facilities of NAPOCOR, all other assets related to transmission operations, including nationwide franchise of NAPOCOR for the operation of the transmission system and the Grid, and to assume the electrical transmission functions of the NAPOCOR, including among others, the planning, construction and centralized Grid operation